Fat Day

 Fat Day was a Boston-based noisecore band.
-Formed in Cambridge, MA in 1992, they released a handful of LPs and several EPs on their own 100% Breakfast! label as well as many others.
+Formed in Cambridge, Massachusetts in 1992, they released a handful of LPs and several EPs on their own 100% Breakfast! label as well as many others.

 History

 The four members of Fat Day met in the early 1990s when they were DJs on the Record Hospital, a nightly program of rock and indie rock aired on WHRB in Cambridge, Massachusetts.
 Doug Demay and Zak Sitter both played guitar in the short-lived band Mopar before dedicating their time to Fat Day.
 The band rented a small house in Somerville, Massachusetts (dubbed "Fat Day House") where they lived, practiced, recorded, ran a record label, and hosted shows for local and touring bands.

 Fat Day toured the U.S. several times, as well as the UK and Ireland in 1997, and Japan in 1998.
 During the band's existence, they self-released three LPs and several EPs as well as an EP co-released with Donut Friends.
 Other labels that put out Fat Day records include Japan's HG Fact, Wabana, Ratfish, and the Japanese-American label Devour Records, which compiled a CD of Fat Day's first two albums.
 In 2002 'Fat Day 'IV' came out on Douglas Wolk's Dark Beloved Cloud label, and 2004's Unf!
 Unf! was issued by Providence noise label Load Records.
 Fat Day also released split EPs with the Ohio bands Thomas Jefferson Slave Apartments and Harriet The Spy and the Japanese band Melt-Banana.